Terms and Conditions of Business

-General Terms and Conditions of Buschfeld Design GmbH
+General Terms and conditions of Buschfeld Design GmbH

 Terms of sale and delivery relating to Buschfeld Design GmbH, Cologne

-(hereinafter: Manufacturer) – as of 1st of January 2021.
+(hereinafter: Manufacturer) – as of 1st April, 2025.

-I. General information
+I. General Information

 II.
-Offers and the documents inherent to offers
+Offers and the Documents Inherent to Offers

 III.
-Scale of the delivery – written confirmation
+Scale of the Delivery – Written Confirmation

 1. The confirmation of order contains the details of the scale of the delivery.